 Our complaints policy.
 Our Customer Service Team who can be contacted on 0345 241 3333 will do their best to resolve any problems you have with us or our products as per our Complaints policy: [LINK TO COMPLAINTS POLICY].

-Resolving disputes without going to court (consumers only).
-Alternative dispute resolution is an optional process where an independent body considers the facts of a dispute and seeks to resolve it, without you having to go to court.
-You can submit a complaint to [NAME OF ADR ENTITY] through their website at [WEBSITE ADDRESS]. [[NAME OF ADR ENTITY] does not charge you for making a complaint and] [[if OR If] you're not satisfied with the outcome you can still go to court.

 You can go to court.
 These terms are governed by English law.
 If you are a consumer then, wherever you live, you can bring claims against us in the English courts and if you live in Wales, Scotland or Northern Ireland, you can also bring claims against us in the courts of the country you live in.
 If you are a consumer we can claim against you in the courts of the country you live in.
 If you are a business you irrevocably agree to submit all disputes arising out of or in connection with our contract with you to the exclusive jurisdiction of the English courts.

 14. Other important terms apply to our contract